Bob Wills Is Still The King (Live 2006)

 The Rolling Stones

-The Zoo Crew, those groovy hippie DJs at THE ZOO radio station, are spinning a real gem for the Zoo Freaks with The Rolling Stones' rendition of "Bob Wills Is Still The King (Live 2006)."
-This track, originally penned by Waylon Jennings in 1975 as a nod to Western swing legend Bob Wills, got a surprising rock 'n' roll makeover when the Stones performed it at Zilker Park in Austin, Texas, during their A Bigger Bang Tour.
-Mick Jagger introduced it with a cheeky, “We’ve never done this before in front of an audience,” and the crowd went wild as he belted out lines like, “It’s the home of Willie Nelson, the home of Western swing / It don’t matter who’s in Austin, Bob Wills is still the king.”
-The performance, captured on the DVD set The Biggest Bang, was a one-off, never played live by the Stones before or since, making it a unique moment in their storied career.
-Fans on Reddit have praised the cover, with one user noting, “It’s almost weird how much better they are at Country than most bands today,” while others appreciated Ronnie Wood’s attempt at pedal steel, even if it was a bit of a “trainwreck” jam.
+The Zoo Crew, a vibrant collective of hippie DJs at THE ZOO radio station, is spinning the electrifying track "Bob Wills Is Still The King (Live 2006)" by The Rolling Stones from their album Stage Acts, Volume 2 for their devoted Zoo Freaks.
+This performance, captured during the band’s A Bigger Bang Tour at Zilker Park in Austin, Texas, on October 22, 2006, is a rare gem in the Stones’ repertoire.
+Mick Jagger introduced the song with a playful remark, “We’ve never done this before in front of an audience,” which sent the crowd of 42,000 into a frenzy as he sang, “It’s the home of Willie Nelson, the home of Western swing / It don’t matter who’s in Austin, Bob Wills is still the king.”
+Originally penned by Waylon Jennings in 1975 as a tribute to Western swing icon Bob Wills, the Stones’ rendition was a one-off, never performed live by them before or since, making it a unique moment immortalized on the DVD set The Biggest Bang.
+Fans on Reddit have lauded the cover, with one user noting, “It’s almost weird how much better they are at Country than most bands today,” while others chuckled at Ronnie Wood’s spirited, if slightly chaotic, attempt at pedal steel guitar, calling it a “trainwreck” jam that added to the performance’s charm.